 Loss of Control

-Linked with many of the elements previously mentioned, psychologically, folk horror often causes the protagonist(s) to feel as though they’ve lost themselves somehow and that whatever they do they’re no longer in control of their own destiny.
+Linked with many of the elements previously mentioned, psychologically, the protagonist(s) feel as though they’re no longer in control of their own destiny.

-Loss of control is a deep fear for most people, whether that’s metaphorically, such as being at the mercy of a certain group or physically if there’s no means of escape.
+Loss of control is a deep fear for most people, whether that’s being at the mercy of a powerful group or having no means of escape.
 Poor Edward Woodward is all I’m going to say.

 Films to watch apart from ‘The Unholy Trilogy’:

-So we’ve come to the end of the post and Halloween season on janedoewrites.com (the next one will be decidedly cheerier I promise) Researching folk horror has been super interesting and really helpful for brainstorming themes I might not have considered writing about.
+So we’ve come to the end of Halloween season on janedoewrites.com!
+Researching folk horror has been super interesting and helpful for brainstorming themes I might not have considered writing about.